 One of the main reasons to poach food is to keep it soft and moist.
 The last thing you want, or could get at these low temperatures, is a nice sear.

-Unfortunately, the Maillard reactions that take place during the browning process produce literally dozens, if not hundreds, of flavor compounds.
-If you poach in water, you are really missing out on being able to introduce a lot of flavor into the food you’re poaching.
+Unfortunately, the Maillard reactions during the browning process produce dozens, if not hundreds, of flavor compounds.
+So if you poach in water, you are missing out on being able to introduce a lot of flavor into the food you're poaching.

 Here are some flavorful alternative poaching liquids.
 Consider the food to be poached, and choose a liquid, or a combination of liquids, that will complement the dish.